 When your inverter is off, you are not making energy.
 When you are not making energy, you are losing money.
 It’s all about the money.

 If your solar inverter regularly spends it’s lunchtime cycling off and on and reaching high voltages, it won’t last as long.
 Many appliances, particularly older 3-phase motors, older fluorescent lights and incandescent lamps will fail quicker with higher voltage.
 Fortunately, modern houses with inverter air-conditioners and led lights are less susceptible to damage from higher voltages.

 3. Conservation voltage reduction

 An idea sometimes promoted in the solar industry is to sell homeowners a voltage regulator to reduce their power consumption.
 The idea is that if you run your appliances at 225 volts instead of 255 volts, you’ll reduce your energy consumption.
 Well yes, but no.

 Conservation voltage reduction is a concept employed by Electricity Distributors to reduce the strain and power loss on the grid by reducing grid voltage.
-Factories with multiple older style 3 phase inductive motors and older style fluorescent lights will also see savings by installing a voltage regulator.
+Factories with multiple older-style 3-phase inductive motors and older-style fluorescent lights will also see savings by installing a voltage regulator.
 However, most modern household appliances will see minimal or no energy consumption savings by reducing your voltage.

-Minimising your household voltage may prevent older appliances burning out prematurely, and it may save you a smidgeon on our power bill.
+Minimising your household voltage may prevent older appliances from burning out prematurely, and it may save you a smidgeon on our power bill.
 But the main reason you would want to keep the voltage low at your place is just so your inverter will stay online and that sunshine can make you money.
 It’s all about the money.